Type above and press Enter to search. Press Esc to cancel.

 If you have a lot of price-conscious customers, consider adding a category like “Gifts under $100 / $50 / $25,” to help them quickly find products that are within their budget.

 Another option is to categorize gifts according to people’s personalities or roles.
-For example, City Bird has a nice long list of gift guide categories dedicated to the giftee’s interest.
+For example, City Bird, a Detroit-based gift shop, has a nice long list of gift guide categories dedicated to the giftee’s interest.
 These include:

 Better yet, if any of these categories are extra-popular, put them front and center in your retail store and website.
 That’s exactly what City Bird is doing on its homepage.